 The design of your email inbox in Spike helps reduce information overload so you can spend less time actually in your inbox and more time doing the things you love — like working on exciting projects, spending time with family, exercising, or having a great meal with friends.

 Overall, there are some drawbacks to our dependencies to our digital addictions, but being aware of it is the first step.
-And taking steps to incorporate mini digital detoxes into your work day and week will help you better balance your real and digital worlds.
+There are many digital detox benefits and incorporating them into your work day, no matter how small, will help you better balance your real and digital worlds.

 Help minimize the time you spend in your inbox with Spike and tweet us @SpikeNowHQ and let us know our unified workspace adds zen to your day.